woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/childrenkinematics/figure3j.rst

+.. _figure_3j:

 Figure 3.j
 ----------

-Figures of the truth children's energy originating from resonance and spectator tops.
+A collection of normalized **energy** distributions for truth children originating either from resonance and spectator tops at various injected resonance mass points.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^